Updated: May 1

 I only wished two of my men were still around to see me today, here, looking stronger than ever.
 Happier than ever because of…

 “What the hell do you keep yelling like a damn animal for?”
 Ayda asked, completely exasperated as she flung open the bathroom door, freezing the second she saw me.
-Whatever anger she thought she was going to bring into this room disappeared the very moment she saw my wet body standing there in nothing more than a towel.
+Whatever anger she thought she was going to bring into this room disappeared the very moment she saw my wet body standing in nothing more than a towel.
 For all her sass, Ayda was a sucker for me and I knew it.
 We both knew it.
-I used it to my advantage every chance I got.
+I used it to my advantage any chance I got.

 “See something you like?”
+I smirked.

 Her body fell against the doorframe, her feet crossing over one another as she melted into it and returned my sarcastic glare with one of her own.
 “I’ve seen better.”